Jacobdcrewe/COE528/README.md

 # COE528
 The content of this directory are my projects done in NetBeans from the Object Oriented Analysis and Design course offered at Toronto Metropolitan University.
+The content is my homework so please do not copy but feel free to use it as a reference.

 Lab 1 - a flight management software using the console